Andrew Wenger: Montreal Impact

 Wenger was selected No. 1 overall in the 2012 MLS SuperDraft by the Montreal Impact.
 He made his MLS and Impact debut on March 10, 2012, coming on a substitute in a 2–0 loss to the Vancouver Whitecaps.
-His first goal for the Impact came on April 7, 2012 in a Canadian Classique match against Toronto FC, the Impact's biggest rival.
+His first goal for the Impact came on April 7, 2012, in a Canadian Classique match against Toronto FC, the Impact's biggest rival.
 With the score tied at 1, Wenger scored in the 81st minute to give the Impact their first ever win over their rivals.

 In 2013, Wenger made 24 league appearances and helped the Impact reach the MLS Playoffs for the first time in club history.
 However Wenger and the Impact would lose 3–0 to the Houston Dynamo in the knockout round of the playoffs.
 Wenger made four appearances as the Impact won the 2013 Canadian Championship.
-Wenger made his CONCACAF Champions League debut on August 21, 2013 against Heredia and would score his first goal in the competition on September 24, 2013, also against Heredia.
+Wenger made his CONCACAF Champions League debut on August 21, 2013, against Heredia and would score his first goal in the competition on September 24, 2013, also against Heredia.

 Philadelphia Union

 On April 4, 2014, the Philadelphia Union acquired from the Impact via trade in exchange for Jack McInerney.
 He made his Union debut and scored his first Union goal on April 12 in a 2–2 draw with Real Salt Lake.
 He made 5 appearances and scored 2 goals to help the Union reach the 2014 US Open Cup final.
 However they would fall to the Seattle Sounders in extra time.

 In 2015, Wenger would help the Union return to the Open Cup final.
-This time they would take the match to penalties, but Wenger failed to convert his and the Union lost to Sporting Kansas City.
+This time they would take the match to penalties, but would lose to Sporting Kansas City.